 How do you know your quality control tests are accurate?
 That’s where method validation comes in.
 This strategy involves proving that the analytical methods you use to test your products are suitable for their intended purpose.
 Your VMP should list all analytical methods that require validation, such as those used for identity, purity, and strength testing.
 The plan should specify the parameters you’ll evaluate, like accuracy, precision, and specificity.
 The core of your VMP is essentially an inventory of the items to be validated, and your analytical methods are a critical part of that inventory.

-Regulatory Standards Your VMP Must Meet
+Which Regulatory Standards Must Your VMP Meet?

 Your Validation Master Plan isn’t just an internal roadmap; it’s a critical compliance document that demonstrates your commitment to quality to regulatory bodies around the world.
 Think of it as the comprehensive summary of your entire validation program, ready to be presented during an inspection.
 Different agencies have slightly different expectations, but they all share a common goal: ensuring your processes consistently produce safe, effective, and high-quality products.